Red-J/PS4-AvatarDumperInjector_V2/README.md

 Avatar_Inject content will be copy to connected user dynamicly An avatar backup will be done before the copy process

 When the copy is done, you must change user or reboot the ps4 to view the change.
 This code is inspired by history_blocker from stooged

-Greets:Stooged,Al-Azif,Team eversion for universal fw things, DefaultDNB and all people who work really on ps4 scene and don't just talk !
+Greets:Stooged for history blocker and a lot of code who inspired me, Al-Azif for his help ,Team eversion for universal fw things, DefaultDNB and all people who work really on ps4 scene and don't just talk !
 You know who your are;)

 Red-J